project-rig/rig/docs/source/place_and_route.rst

     Vertices which consume more than one core are typically only useful when a vertex represents a group of applications which share memory.
-This is because vertices will always be placed on a single SpiNNaker chip: they cannot be split accross many chips.
+This is because vertices will always be placed on a single SpiNNaker chip: they cannot be split across many chips.
 If an application requires this type of behaviour, users must perform this step in an application-defined process prior to placement.